lainie-ftw/temporal-failure-proof-python/exercises/module03/SEARCH_ATTRIBUTES.md

 # Custom Search Attributes - Module 3

-This document describes the custom search attributes added to the MoneyTransferWorkflow.
+This document describes the custom search attributes added to the MoneyTransferWorkflowMod03.

 ## Search Attributes Added